+The most apparent difference between Muay Thai and Kickboxing is the number of contact points allowed in each sport.
 We know about boxing, and we also know about martial arts like karate.
 There are some combat sports developed on the basis of boxing and martial arts that include features of both and make heavy use of punching and kicking.
-Kickboxing is a popular combat sport that originated in Japan in 60s’, and became extremely popular in the western world a decade later.
-There is another combat sport similar to kickboxing known as Muay Thai that has originated from Thailand, and is in fact, the national sport of Thailand.
+Kickboxing is one such popular combat sport that originated in Japan in the 60s, and became extremely popular in the western world a decade later.
+There is another combat sport similar to kickboxing known as Muay Thai that has originated from Thailand.
+It is, in fact, the national sport of Thailand.
 Despite similarities, there are many differences between Muay Thai and kickboxing that will be highlighted in this article.

 What is the difference between Muay Thai and Kickboxing?

-• Muay Thai is called art of eight limbs, whereas in kickboxing only four points of contact are allowed.
+• Muay Thai is called the art of eight limbs as eight points of contact are allowed.